📍 Municipality Profile

 Another stone church was built in 1931 to replace the old church which was burned to the ground during the 1898 revolution in Pilar.
 It was built across the street facing the old church and was completed phase by phase four years later.

-Major Industries: Fishing, growing crops and raising livestock and aquatic products
+Fishing, growing crops, raising livestock & aquatic products

-Small Scale & Cottage Industries: Several indigenous establishments (dress shops, junk shops, sari-sari stores, carwash, etc.)
+Dress shops, junk shops, sari-sari stores, carwash, etc.

 Pablo Roman National High School At the back of the Municipal Hall in Panilao, Pilar, Bataan First public municipal high school in Pilar.